wp-plugins/dropbox-photo-sideloader/readme.txt

 2. Files ready for sideloading

 == Upgrade Notice ==
+Added new preview box in the media uploader for WordPress 3.5 users.

 == Changelog ==

 = 0.5 =

-* Add preview panel on the right hand side of the screen for WordPress 3.5 users.
+* Add preview panel on the right hand side of the screen for WordPress 3.5 users (who now have a bit of extra width to play with)
+* Fixed ordering of directories and items
+* Added uninstall script to remove the dbsideload settings on uninstall

 = 0.4 =